Mholscher/debtors/doc/source/Overview.rst

         * Receipt before reconciliation will be credited for the amount of the assignment
         * Receipt before reconciliation will be debited for the amount of the assignment

+    If the amount being assigned to has a different currency than the amount being assigned, the posting is slightly different.

+        * Receipt before reconciliation will be credited for the amount of the assignment (in the payment currency)
+        * Currency conversion will be debited for the amount of the assignment (in the payment currency)
+        * Currency conversion will be credited for the amount of the assignment (in the target currency)
+        * Receipt before reconciliation will be debited for the amount of the assignment (in the target currency)

 **Transfer to the debt collector agency**
     The accounting here is dependent on your position as to what the consequences are.
 You can e.g. post the amount to a special debts account, so reconciliation and success by the agency will be apparent from your books.
 No posting rules are in the delivered system.